 It depends on the project and the client.

 Any advice for new users?
 Where to start, what to avoid, creative advice?

 First learn to start thinking in XYZ, so you can navigate the 3D space on your screen.
 Without this understanding you could easily get lost and frustrated.
 Devote as much time as you can to each one of the elements that makes up the process: Modeling, Texturing (one common error you see beginners do is create textures that don’t match the scale of the scene’s objects), Lighting and Rendering.
 Also remember that when you first start out you can fine-tune the final rendered image in Photoshop to improve on areas that you are not quite up to speed on yet.

 Thanks for your time, Jack.
-We look forward to seeing more of your work on the Cafe!
+We look forward to seeing more of your work!